Skip to main content

 • For custom domains: Click Add Domain → Enter your custom domain → Complete DNS verification

-7. Ensure the domain matches exactly what you entered in Associated Domains (step 3.2)
+3. Ensure the domain matches exactly what you entered in Associated Domains (without the applinks: prefix)

 Matching Configuration